Vienna Mini-Workshop on Thermodynamics, Measurement and Classicality (TMC2026)

 If you wish to attend the workshop but would be unable to arrange travel and accommodation costs, please contact us.
 It may be possible to assist you financially in extremely limited circumstances.

 The conference venue is located at the main building of TU Wien’s Atominstitut, located on the Danube canal between Vienna’s 2nd and 3rd districts.
-It has a direct connection to line U3 of the underground (U-Bahn) train system, and thanks to recent track extension works, it can be reached from Vienna’s main train station (Hauptbahnhof) via tram line 18.
+It has a direct connection to line U3 (the orange one) of the underground (U-Bahn) train system.
+The closest station is Schlachthausgasse.
+Thanks to recent track extension works, the venue can also be reached from Vienna’s main train station (Hauptbahnhof) via tram line 18.
 (See this link for more information.)

 Tickets: several options are available in the Wiener Linien App.
 The ticket includes unlimited trips anywhere within the city (not including the airport), using any public transport means.
 Be sure to validate before using it!